Configuring Study For ePRO and eDiaries

 To retest any ePRO forms or deployment dates, do not create a whole new test subject.
 Instead, simply delete the ePRO forms that were already entered for the existing test subject.
 This can be done within the subject's casebook.

-6. Exit/Withdrawal the subject from the study to verify the Participant no longer receives forms or notifications.
+6. Exit/Withdraw the subject from the study to verify the Participant no longer receives forms or notifications.